soccermaganti/CS326FinalProject/README.md

 ## 9. Conclusion <a name="conclusion"></a>

-In summary, the Competitive Task Manager is a dynamic application that is designed to target college students' motivation by creating a competitive environment.
+Summarizing it all together, the Competitive Task Manager is a dynamic application that is designed to target college students' motivation by creating a competitive environment.
 The documentation above provides instructions to install, configure, and set up the database.
 Users can easily manage their tasks, share any achievements they have, and be a part of some friendly competition.
 I aim to create a positive and collaborative environment for everyone to succeed in their academic journey.